 If the bottom-line doesn’t look good, figure out why.
 Did you make a mistake somewhere, or does your business model need to be refined?
 Or is this perhaps a bad concept that just cannot be turned into a profitable business?

 If you don’t like what you’re seeing, you’ll have to admit that your original business model is not viable.
 Think about a different approach.
 What needs to change?
+A business plan usually goes through a number of revisions to fix all the issues and incorporate new ideas.

 4 – Know your customers